How to extract text from docx using GroupDocs.Parser in Java: A Comprehensive Guide

 import com.groupdocs.parser.data.TextReader;

-Step 2: Initialize Parser Object
+Step 2: Initialize the Parser Object

 String filePath = "YOUR_DOCUMENT_DIRECTORY/your_document.docx";